 Understanding food allergy in dogs

-Posted on September 26, 2016 in From Our Clients, News, Tips & Advice, Veterinary Services
+Posted on September 26, 2016 in News, From Our Clients, Tips & Advice, Veterinary Services

 To understand food allergy, you first need to know how dogs’ allergies work.
 In a nutshell, an allergy is when an animal’s immune system identifies something that is harmless as a threat.
 The dog’s body then mounts a response to the perceived threat just as it would to a real one.
 Some molecules are more apt to cause this hyper-immunity than other— proteins are thought to be common offenders.
 Dogs suffering from food allergy may have skin itching, skin and ear infections and even vomiting and/or diarrhea.